 We're counting down all of Styx's studio albums, from the worst to the best.

-Seeing how they've dominated airwaves and concert arenas over the past three decades, it’s easy to forget that Bon Jovi faced odds as steep as any lottery when they released their self-titled debut album.
+It’s easy to forget that Bon Jovi faced odds as steep as any lottery when they released their self-titled debut.

 Most stints in rehab take place secretly, or at the very least privately.
 Then there was Eric Clapton’s Rainbow Concert.